amkhlv/mathpump3/README.md

 6. Install `librsvg` (on Debian: `sudo aptitude install librsvg2-2 librsvg2-common`)

+7. For sound: `sudo aptitude install pulseaudio-utils`, which installs `paplay`, or any other program that can play `.wav`; it should be specified in `settings.conf`

-6. Make sure that the directory `~/.local/bin/` exists and is on the executable `PATH`
+8. Make sure that the directory `~/.local/bin/` exists and is on the executable `PATH`

 Building